CharlieXie/libfacedetection-python-bindings/readme.md

    ```

-NOTE: Now this lib just return the biggest faces coordinate in the image.
+NOTE: Now this lib just returns coordinate of the biggest face in the image.
 I will finish this when I can spare some time.